AFTER years of campaigning to save the borough's only maternity department it has been announced the unit will close.

 Commissioning Support Director for NHS NELC, Helen Brown, said: "Changes need to happen so all women will get consistent, safe care.

-"We know change like this can cause anxiety so we want to reassure women that the reasons we are making these changes to maternity is to ensure all local women get the safe, high-quality service they deserve."
+"We know change like this can cause anxiety so we want to reassure women that the reasons we are making these changes to maternity is to ensure all local women get the safe, high-quality service

 The plan for the hospital is to turn it into a centre of excellence for planned surgery.